bluvibytes/zone-of-distrust/docs/ARCHITECTURE.md

 Production deployments typically layer these: fast rule engine for common cases, classifier for edge cases, LLM-as-judge for high-risk escalations.
 The architecture does not mandate a specific implementation.

+**Critical constraint:** LLM-as-judge output must compile into deterministic constraints before enforcement.
+The LLM provides risk assessment; the CA makes the final allow/deny decision using deterministic rules.
+A probabilistic CA undermines P12 (Cryptographic Attribution).
+If LLM classification is used, it populates fields (e.g., `risk_score`) that deterministic policy rules then evaluate.

 #### Token Binding Specification

 The execution token issued by the CA is not a general-purpose authorization.
 It is a parameter-bound certificate that specifies exactly what action is authorized: